Rohan-ingle/MitsubishiProd/README.md

 3. Generates a proof that the computation was done correctly without revealing the input data

 This allows verification that a sample was correctly classified without revealing the actual sample data.

+---

+**Note:** If you see your workspace associated with an unexpected GitHub repository, check for nested `.git` folders (e.g., in `qaptools_build/`).
+Your main project is not a git repository unless you initialize it at the root.